avmchandrish/bootstrapping/README.md

 ### 1. Means

 For the bootstrapped means, we follow the steps in our methodology above.
-We calculate the mean for each bootstrapped sample, and plot them in a histogram.
+We calculate the mean for each bootstrapped sample and plot them in a histogram.
 We repeated this 100, 1,000, and 10,000 times.
 As we can see below, the histograms become smoother as we repeat our process many times.
 The resulting final histogram with 10,000 replications is a perfect bell-curve, similar to that of a Gaussian distribution.

 ![Image of bootstrapped means](imgs/means.png)